hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - API-based
     - Incidents triggered by the Cloudlock policy engine when a policy detection criteria result in a match in an object (document, field, folder, post, or file)
   - technology reduces data loss by identifying sensitive information stored in public computing environments: <span style="color: #bb6600;">Cloudlock</span>
-  - app firewall mitigating security concerns from an application aspects: <span style="color: #bb6600;">discover and control cloud apps</span> connected to a company's corporate environment
   - tool to protect sensitive data throughout the full environment: <span style="color: #bb6600;">Cloudluck</span>
   - cloud solution that will monitor traffic, create incidents based on events, and integrate with other cloud solutions via an API: <span style="color: #bb6600;">Cisco Cloudlock</span>
   - API-based solution to secure users, data, and applications in the cloud and operate as a cloud-native CASB: <span style="color: #bb6600;">Cloudlock</span>